mygento/kkm/TESTING.md

 * Do steps from test case 3.

 **Expected result:**
-Open log file of the module:
-Path: `root-of-the-shop/var/log/kkm.log`
+Open logs of the module.
+Logs are located in file or DB table - it depends on module's.

 There are a lot of logged KKM requests.
 Find one of them by string `jsonPost`.
 This logged jsonPost should contain your custom shipping name (from I. Prepare config).